nchavez1/classes/class-04/README.md

 Observable quakes on leaflet: https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet/

-* TODO: Introduce a slider to solve the homework assignment for Class #3
-    * Use this to develop some insights about the data
-    * Overall pattern -- plate tectonics
-    * Space vs magnitude -- western/eastern hemisphere (as per homework assignment)
-    * Space vs time -- Oklahoma

 1. `map.eachLayer(function(layer) { });`
     * Show how to access the feature in each layer

 #### References